Route des Crêtes

 Thé Route des Crêtes (/fr/; Route of the Ridges) is an 89 km road in the Vosges Mountains in Eastern France, which passes through the Parc naturel régional des Ballons des Vosges.
 It connects Sainte-Marie-aux-Mines (north) with Cernay (south) and runs on the border of the departements of Haut-Rhin (68) and Vosges (88).
 Most of the route is at an elevation in excess of 950 m, with the highest point being at the Col du Grand Ballon (1343 m).
-The road is generally open from April to November, but most of the route is closed in the winter by snow.
+The road is generally open from April to November, but most of the route is closed during the winter because of snow.

 History

 The ridge forms part of the boundary between the Alsace and Lorraine regions of France.
 In 1871, Alsace was ceded to Germany under the Treaty of Frankfurt, and thus the ridge formed the boundary between France and Germany.

 During the First World War, the French military decided to create a road to follow the ridge, thus allowing easier access to the valleys on both sides, enabling the faster movement of French troops.
 The route was mostly just below the ridge to the west and was thus protected from German gunfire.